wargg/Root-Bluestacks-with-Kitsune-Mask/README.md

 - In Kitsune Mask, select the Install option under the Magisk field.

-- Use the Direct Install into system partition option (not just "Direct Install").
+- Use the "Direct Install (modify /system directly)".

 > [!WARNING]
 > If this option is not visible, close and reopen the Kitsune Mask app.